keeganmjgreen/3D-Printed-Sensors-Development-Platform/Using-SolidWorks-to-Customize-Your-Force-Sensor.md

     <img src="https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/img/Using-SolidWorks-to-Customize-Your-Force-Sensor/Exit-Sketch.png" style="zoom:50%;" /> \
     ​

+Do this to vary the width of the force-sensitive area toward the free end.

 **04. To adjust the thickness of the cantilever beam (and consequently shift the cantilever base by the same amount)...**